2024 Château Duhart-Milon Pauillac Grand Cru Classé

 Description

 Duhart-Milon is one of the most prestigious châteaux in the Pauillac appellation.
-In 1855, the château was included in the famous classification of Médoc wines.
+In 1855, the château was included in the renowned classification of Médoc wines.
 The château is now part of the Domaines Barons de Rothschild (Lafite) group.
-The history of Château Duhart Milon goes back to the early 18th century, when the owner of Château Lafite, Marquis Nicolas-Alexandre de Ségur, used the wines of Milon as his 'second wine'.
-Around 1840, the château, which was now called Duhart-Milon, already owned 40 hectares of vineyards of the highest quality.
+The history of Château Duhart-Milon dates back to the early 18th century, when the owner of Château Lafite, Marquis Nicolas-Alexandre de Ségur, used Milon wines as his "second wine."
+By 1840, the château, now called Duhart-Milon, already owned 40 hectares of vineyards of the highest quality.
 After a difficult period in the middle of the last century, Duhart-Milon became the property of the Rothschild family.
 A new period of great prosperity began.

-Château Duhart Milon is located in the Pauillac appellation, on the west side of Château Lafite-Rothschild.
-The château currently has over 70 hectares of vineyards.
-The soil is very typical for the region and contains a mixture of fine gravel, sand and limestone.
-In combination with the mild climate, this is an ideal place for the cabernet sauvignon, which is the main grape here.
-The château also uses merlot and cabernet franc.
+Château Duhart Milon is located in the Pauillac appellation, west of Château Lafite-Rothschild.
+The château currently boasts over 70 hectares of vineyards.
+The soil is typical of the region, consisting of a mixture of fine gravel, sand, and limestone.
+Combined with the mild climate, this makes it an ideal location for Cabernet Sauvignon, the main grape variety here.
+The château also uses Merlot and Cabernet Franc.
 The average age of the vines is over 30 years.

-The close collaboration with neighbour Château Lafite-Rothschild has led to a huge quality boost.
-Typical characteristics are: low yields, manual harvest, classic vinification and a great sensitivity to the individual character of a vintage.
-This results in very high-quality wines that reflect the special character of the Pauillac appellate: a combination of power, elegance and a unique ability to mature.
-The wine matures in oak barrels, originating from the cooperage.
-The vinification for this wine takes place by means of controlled fermentation in tanks before maturing in barriques.
+The close collaboration with neighboring Château Lafite-Rothschild has resulted in a significant improvement in quality.
+Typical characteristics include low yields, hand harvesting, classic vinification, and a keen sensitivity to the individual character of each vintage.
+This results in exceptionally high-quality wines that reflect the distinctive character of the Pauillac appellation: a combination of power, elegance, and a unique capacity for aging.
+The wine is aged in oak barrels from the estate's own cooperage.
+Vinification for this wine takes place through controlled fermentation in tanks before maturing in barriques.
 Depending on the vintage, this maturation lasts 10 to 18 months.

-The Duhart-Milion is a blend of the typical Pauillac composition of 78% Cabernet Sauvignon and 22% Merlot and is deep purple-red in colour, changing to garnet to brown-red in colour.
-It has a powerful, richly nuanced aroma with notes of black cherry, blackberry and cedar and a beautiful touch of wood.
-Full, firm attack, very smooth texture and a complex fruity flavour with earthy notes, playful tannins, freshness of the Cabernet and an impressive length.
-The wine is at its best when the Merlot has fully ripened because then the wines get those Merlot tannins, acids and vegetal notes that give the extra complexity.
-The vineyard borders that of Château Lafite Rothschild (same owners) and Lafite's refined elegance is almost always present in Duhart-Milon, together with spicy wood, vanilla and tobacco notes.
-The cellars are located on the quay of Pauillac.
+The Duhart-Milion is a blend of the typical Pauillac blend of 78% Cabernet Sauvignon and 22% Merlot.
+It is deep purple-red in color, shifting to garnet to brownish red.
+It has a powerful, richly nuanced aroma with notes of black cherry, blackberry, and cedar, along with a lovely oaky note.
+It has a full, firm attack, a very smooth texture, and a complex fruity flavor with earthy notes, playful tannins, Cabernet freshness, and impressive length.
+The wine is at its best when the Merlot has fully ripened, as this is when the wine acquires the Merlot tannins, acidity, and vegetal notes that add complexity.
+The vineyard borders that of Château Lafite Rothschild (same owners), and Lafite's refined elegance is almost always present in Duhart-Milon, along with spicy oak, vanilla, and tobacco notes.
+The cellars are located on the Pauillac quayside.
 Of the barrels used there, 33% to 40% are new.

 1. Entrecote with red wine jus and roasted vegetables

-Why this fits: The firm tannins of this Pauillac call for a protein-rich dish.
-Sirloin steak provides fat and umami that soften the tannins, while a red wine sauce and roasted vegetables underscore the earthy notes in the wine.
-The roasted flavors complement the wood in the wine.
+Why this pairs well: The firm tannins of this Pauillac call for a protein-rich dish.
+Sirloin steak offers fat and umami that soften the tannins, while a red wine sauce with roasted vegetables enhances the wine's earthy notes.
+The roasted flavors complement the oak used beautifully.

 2. Rack of lamb with rosemary and garlic

-Why this pairs: Lamb is a classic with Pauillac.
-The spicy marinade accentuates the spiciness in the wine, while the juicy, slightly fatty meat beautifully balances the structure of the wine.
-The combination brings out both the fruitiness and minerality of the wine.
+Why this pairs well: Lamb is a classic pairing with Pauillac.
+The spicy marinade accentuates the wine's spiciness, while the juicy, slightly fatty meat beautifully balances the wine's structure.
+The combination brings out both the wine's fruitiness and minerality.

 3. Risotto with mushrooms and Parmesan

-Why it fits: Mushrooms add umami, which opens up the wine and makes it more approachable.
-The creaminess of the risotto contrasts nicely with the tannins, and the cheese brings a salty complexity that works well with the ripe fruit notes and wood in the wine.
+Why this pairs well: Mushrooms add umami, which opens up the wine and makes it more approachable.
+The creaminess of the risotto contrasts nicely with the tannins, and the cheese brings a salty complexity that complements the ripe fruit notes and oak in the wine.

 4. Beef stew with bay leaf and cloves

-Why this works: Slow-cooked beef brings out the wine’s structure without overpowering it.
-The deep, spicy flavors from the stew bring out the wine’s complexity, while the juiciness keeps it all in balance.
+Why this pairs well: Slow-cooked beef allows the wine's structure to shine through without being overpowering.
+The deep, spicy flavors from the stew bring out the wine's complexity, while the juiciness balances the whole.

 5. Wood pigeon with blackcurrant compote and parsnip puree

-Why this pairs: This pairing plays on the wine’s dark fruit notes and gamey character.
-The berry compote enhances the Pauillac’s cassis profile, while the earthy parsnip accentuates the mineral undertones.
+Why this pairs well: This pairing plays on the wine's dark fruit notes and gamey character.
+The berry compote enhances the Pauillac's blackcurrant profile, while the earthy parsnip accentuates the mineral undertones.

 6. Veal tongue in Madeira sauce with truffle potatoes

-Why this fits: The silky texture of veal tongue pairs beautifully with the wine’s refinement, while the powerful Madeira sauce reflects its robust character.
+Why this pairs well: The silky texture of veal tongue complements the wine's refinement beautifully, while the powerful Madeira sauce reflects its robust character.
 Truffle potato adds a luxurious earthy note that perfectly complements the complexity of this Grand Cru Classé.

 Specifications